Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/blob.md

 (blob?
 0x42)  ;; -> true
 ```

-Such a sequence of bytes can represent many things and is opaque without any further context.
+Such a sequence of bytes can represent many things.
+It is not very clear what it represents without providing any further context.

 Alternatively, it might be sometimes useful creating blobs from **hexstrings** (a [string](/cvm/data-types/text) where bytes are
 also encoded in hexademical notation):